nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 * [**`Logic`**](#logic-component): The parser and command executer, representing the controller
 * [**`Model`**](#model-component): Data manipulation and storage, representing the model and data layer

-Each of the four components defines its API in an `interface` with the same name as the Component and are bootstrapped at launch by `MainApp`.
+Each of the three components defines its API in an `interface` with the same name and are bootstrapped at launch by `MainApp`.

 For example, the `Logic` component (see the class diagram given below) defines it's API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class.